JuliaLang/julia/doc/manual/arrays.rst

 Sparse matrix constructors
 --------------------------

-The simplest way to create sparse matrices are using functions equivalent to the ``zeros`` and ``eye`` functions that Julia provides for working with dense matrices.
+The simplest way to create sparse matrices is to use functions equivalent to the ``zeros`` and ``eye`` functions that Julia provides for working with dense matrices.
 To produce sparse matrices instead, you can use the same names with an ``sp`` prefix: